 Will was initially treated with surgery at Johns Hopkins, where a 4 cm tumor was removed.
 Three months after surgery, an MRI showed that his tumor was regrowing.
 His surgeon, Eric M. Jackson, M.D., referred Will for proton radiation treatment at the Maryland Proton Treatment Center (MPTC) under the direction of Young Kwok, M.D.
 While surgery is life-saving, it is not without side effects.
 Today, Will faces ongoing visual disturbances, endocrine abnormalities, fatigue, and obesity.
 He returns to the MPTC for scans every six months.

-During the pandemic, Will continued his education remotely at Severna Park High School.
-He will graduate in June 2021 and plans to attend Anne Arundel Community College in September 2021.
+During the pandemic, Will graduated from Severna Park High School and is currently attending Anne Arundel Community College.
 Will plans to participate in AACC’s Entrepreneurial Studies Institute, take art classes in pottery and sculpture, and continue to increase his proficiency in Spanish.

 Despite his diagnosis and extensive side effects, Will has lived life to the fullest as a teenager.
 During high school, Will participated in the Maryland History Club, the Unified Bowling team, and Tech Crew for high school productions.
 As a Sophomore, Will was selected to attend the Hugh O’Brien Youth Leadership Seminar (HOBY).
 Will has also won a handful of ribbons for his pottery in the county fair and belongs to a church youth group where he led a small group.